Spring Garden Revival

 Dighton Municipal Resources for Sustainable Lawn Care & Community Programs

-Dighton residents have access to a range of municipal and educational resources for sustainable lawn care.
-The UMass Extension and UMass Extension Turf Program offer science-based guidance on turf management and soil health.
-The Parks and Recreation Department coordinates with Tree City USA events and community workshops on grasscycling and organic lawn care.
-Dighton’s Green Communities designation and participation in MVP programs support local climate resilience.
-Residents are also encouraged to engage with the Massachusetts Audubon Society for pollinator-friendly landscaping and conservation initiatives.
-For more information on local programs and services, contact the relevant municipal departments or visit the Town of Dighton Departments Directory.
+Dighton offers a range of resources to support sustainable lawn care.
+The UMass Extension and UMass Extension Turf Program provide science-based guidance on turf management.
+Parks & Recreation coordinates with Tree City USA events and community workshops on grasscycling and organic lawn care.
+Dighton’s Green Communities designation and MVP programs promote energy efficiency and climate adaptation.
+Residents can also participate in pollinator initiatives led by the Massachusetts Audubon Society.
+For more information on local programs and services, contact the Dighton Department of Public Works or visit the Town of Dighton Departments Directory.